mpoletto/newdesign/README.md

 Please, to install locally follow the sequence:
 1. Clone this repo
 2. Run ```docker composer up -d``` from the root of the repo
-3. Run ```docker composer exec bash``` from the root of the repo
+3. Run ```docker exec -it <container-id> bash``` from the root of the repo
+4. cd /app (if not yet there)
+5. composer create-project --prefer-dist web yii-application
+6. php /caminho/para/aplicacao-yii/init
-4. Remove the web folder created on _host-volumes/app from the root of the repo
+7. Remove the web folder created on _host-volumes/app from the root of the repo
+8.
-5. Run ```composer create-project --prefer-dist yiisoft/yii2-app-basic /app```
+9. Run ```composer create-project --prefer-dist yiisoft/yii2-app-basic /app```
+10. Run chown -R www-data:www-data /app
-6. Your project is ready to run on http://localhost:8101|8102
+11. Your project is ready to run on http://localhost:8101|8102
+12.
-7. You can run http://xdebug.localhost:8101|8102 for debug purposes too
+13. You can run http://xdebug.localhost:8101|8102 for debug purposes too

 ## Most important